pansworld/probability/distirbutions/README.md

 $$

 #### Expectation and mean
-Mean is the raw first ($k = 1$) moment of the distribution.
+Mean is the **raw** first $(k=1)$ moment of the distribution.
 Or it represents the distance at which the center of mass of the distribution is located.

 $$
 E[X] = \sum_{i=1}^{n} x_i f(x_i)